NicoPANW/Contrail_Cookbook/docs/index.md

 Once a VM is created, if nothing explicit is done for SG, the default SG will be attached to the port.

-_Be careful, once a new tenant is created, the default SG won't allow any traffic._
+_Be careful, once a new tenant is created, the default SG won't allow any traffic.
+It has to be updated._

 Multiple SG can be attached to a port.